 - develop local opportunities to tell and listen to stories

 - choose, practice and perform stories in you own local community

-- record your stories and post online for instructor and peer observation and review
+- record your stories, upload to Youtube and and post the link online (via Canvas) for instructor and peer observation and review

 - create your own personal projects in storytelling